General Zoo Positions Guide

 personally contact every applicant or take inquiries about the status of your

-Email or send resume with cover letter with professional references to
+Email or send resume with cover letter and professional references to

 firstname.lastname@example.org, Cougar Mountain Zoo, ATTN: Marcie McCaffray, 19525 SE